The Route of the Hiawatha is the “Crown Jewel” of the Rails to Trails System.

-The “Crown Jewel” of the Rails to Trails System, The Hiawatha, lived up to its reputation as a spectacular bike ride through the rugged Bitterroot Mountains of Idaho and Montana.
+With that said, the Hiawatha lived up to its reputation as a spectacular bike ride through the rugged Bitterroot Mountains of Idaho and Montana.

 After a pleasant stay in historic Wallace, Idaho, we drove out of town 20 miles on a backwoods dirt road.
 Winding through the mountains, the road narrowed into a single lane making me wonder how we would pass if we encountered another vehicle.

-Our ascent at the Pearson Tailhead was at 3,180 feet.
+Our ascent at the Pearson Trailhead was at 3,180 feet.
 Our destination – the East Portal at 4,147 feet.
 That’s almost a 1,000 feet elevation gain.

 Albeit, a 2% grade, I wasn’t sure what to expect in terms of cycling uphill on a gravel trail.
 But after biking to the West Tunnel of the Sun Road, I was prepared.
 Granted, I felt like I was exercising (my legs were working), and there was one spot that was particularly tough.
 But all in all, it was fairly easy.

 On the first part of our journey, we rode through a dense pine forest.
 The pedaling got the blood flowing and warmed us up nicely.

 We soon removed our jackets and met a trail marshall who collected 30 dollars and gave us trail passes which we displayed on our bikes.